RTEMS/rtems-docs/README.md

 ## Building

-To build enter in the top directory and configure with suirable optionns:
+To build enter in the top directory and configure with suitable options:
 ```bash
 waf configure [--pdf] [--singlehtml] [--prefix] \
                [--sphinx-options] \